 In computer science and systems engineering, visual modeling languages have had some success as in reducing the volume of information received from subject matter experts, while retaining some degree of rigour in precision towards desired ends to be fulfilled.
 At the outset of this article, two such modeling approaches were used to describe Service Systems Thinking: i and OPM.
-Under a presumption that these are complementary, Illustration 22 is a straw man synthesis of the two.
+Under a presumption that these are complementary, A straw man synthesis of the two modeling approaches is sketched as Figure 23.
 Is this a direction worth pursuing?